linetonthat/C-section-classification/README.md

 # C-section-classification
-Project to assess the need of C-section for pregnant women based on their health condition and history of prior deliveries
+* Description: Project to assess the need of C-section for pregnant women based on their health condition and history of prior deliveries